mocktomata/website/docusaurus/docs/spec.md

 so if the sensitive information can occurs multiple times in the same string, use the `/g` global flag to make sure all occurrences are masked:

+Note that the value is checked against each log message and each metadata within the record.
+So you should avoid using start and end anchor (`^` and `$`) as there will be extra text around subject.

 ```ts
 maskValue(/some-secret/g)
 maskValue(/Bearer \.*/g)